webplatform/docs/tutorials/mobile_viewport/index.md

 browsers render content within this rectangle, and whether users can use magnification controls.

 The following shows a sample screen layout without a viewport.
+(For the sake of illustration, it displays a flexibly positioned element that adapts to the full width of the screen, along with a fixed-size background image.)
 The initially loaded page is zoomed out too far to be legible, while zooming in makes content extending off the right edge of the screen relatively image:

 [[Image:view_off.png]]

 This reflects the browser's default assumption that content should extend 980 pixels wide.

-'''Note:''' This sample layout displays a flexibly positioned element that adapts to the full width of the screen, along with a fixed-size background image.

 To correct this behavior, place the following line within the HTML's
 '''head''' region: